-All of these deficits can be addressed in formal treatment programs for addiction, but if the person is just entering detoxification, those programs have not yet taken hold.
-It might be all too easy for the person to slip right back into old habits.
+All of these deficits can be addressed in formal treatment programs for addiction.If a person is just entering detoxification, it can be all too easy for the person to slip right back into old habits.
 This is especially the case when left in the same place any bad habits had a chance to form.

-By contrast, an inpatient program is a controlled environment in which no drugs are present, and the person is completely removed from his/her normal surroundings.
-Thoughts about drugs may persist, but it will be much harder to act upon those thoughts when surrounded by a team of medical professionals who are all encouraging the person to keep moving forward, to keep fighting and to keep working on the addiction.
-This increase in motivation can be one of the best parts of an inpatient program.
+By contrast, an inpatient program is a controlled environment in which no drugs are present.
+The person is completely removed from his/her normal surroundings.
+Thoughts about drugs may persist, but it will be much harder to act upon those thoughts when surrounded by a team of medical professionals.
+These trained professionals encourage the person to keep moving forward, to keep fighting and to keep working on the addiction.

 If you have additional questions about opiate detoxification, please contact us at The Canyon.
 We have many years of experience in helping people recover from the addiction issues they face.
 We’re here to help.
 Contact us today.